Written on: 1 December 2022

 Apprenticeships are a fantastic way to hire future talent, but can also be used to develop current staff, from junior professionals all the way up to senior management.

-One way to utilise your levy funds is by recruiting a new apprentice to join your team.
-We operate in the tech sector and provide a range of Level 3 and 4 apprenticeship programmes in IT, Software Development, Digital Marketing, and Data Analysis.
+One way to utilise your levy funds is recruiting a new apprentice to join your team.
+Here at Baltic, we operate in the tech sector and provide a range of Level 3 and Level 4 apprenticeship programmes in IT, Software Development, Digital Marketing, and Data Analysis.

-Your apprenticeship levy can also be used to enrol existing employees onto an apprenticeship.
-Our programmes offer a highly effective and affordable means of training at all levels of an organisation.
+Your Apprenticeship Levy can also be used to enrol existing employees onto an apprenticeship.
+Our programmes offer a highly effective and affordable means of training within all levels of an organisation.

 Apprenticeship standards are much more than just a qualification, they can be used as a comprehensive development plan to upskill members of your team who want to advance to senior positions or move into other areas of your organisation, rather than hiring for these positions externally.

 Your funds can be accessed through your apprenticeship service account.
-You can use this online service to view your available levy funds, manage your apprentices, offer a levy transfer, and pay your training provider.
+You can use this online service to:

-The apprenticeship service account only displays funds available for employees based in England, as the levy is a devolved policy.
-If you have employees based elsewhere in the UK, these funds will be managed separately.
-After 24 months, your levy funds will start to expire on a monthly rolling basis, but with a little planning and vision, you’ll be able to build this amazing resource into your overall talent development strategy.
+It’s important that you put a plan in place to manage the Levy funds in your account as after 24 months, they will start to expire on a monthly rolling basis.
+However, with a little planning and vision you’ll be able to build this amazing resource into your overall talent development strategy.

-If you've already committed your apprenticeship levy funds, but would like to invest in more apprentices, you are free to do so.
-To fund extra apprenticeships, you'd need to follow the co-investment funding model that non-levy paying organisations use.
-With the co-investment model, employers pay 5% of the apprenticeship training costs, while the government covers the remaining 95%.
+If you've already assigned your Apprenticeship Levy funds, but would like to invest in more apprentices - you are free to do so!
+To fund extra apprenticeships, you'd need to follow the co-investment funding model that Non-Levy paying organisations use.
+With the co-investment model, employers pay 5% of the apprenticeship training costs while the government covers the remaining 95%.